-The rules in regulation 58 of the PCR 2015 in relation to selection criteria (on suitability, economic and financial standing and technical and professional ability) largely replicated the previous rules in the Public Contracts Regulations 2006 with two notable changes:
+The rules in regulation 58 of the PCR 2015 in relation to selection criteria (on suitability, economic and financial standing and technical and professional ability) provide considerable flexibility as to the appropriate requirements and selection criteria, though all requirements must be related and proportionate to the subject-matter of the contract.

-- Any minimum yearly turnover requirement on potential bidders should not exceed twice the estimated contract value except in duly justified cases (regulation 58(9)). - With regard to technical and professional ability, authorities may impose requirements ensuring that potential bidders have the necessary experience to perform the contract to an appropriate standard, demonstrated if necessary by suitable references from past contracts.
+With regard to financial standing, economic operators may be required to provide information on their annual accounts showing that they meet certain ratios, for example, between assets and liabilities.
+Any minimum yearly turnover requirement on potential bidders should not exceed twice the estimated contract value except in duly justified cases (regulation 58(9)).
+With regard to technical and professional ability, authorities may impose requirements ensuring that potential bidders have the necessary experience to perform the contract to an appropriate quality standard, demonstrated, if necessary, by suitable references from past contracts.